ESL Frequently Asked Questions

 - Day trip: Medieval Times Dinner, CN Tower, Niagara Falls, Royal Ontario Museum,

-Blue Jays Baseball Game, Canada's Wonderland, Shopping Mall, Trampoline, Newmarket Scavenger Hunt, Laser Quest
+Blue Jays Baseball Game, Canada's Wonderland, Shopping Mall, Skyzone Trampoline, Newmarket Scavenger Hunt, Laser Quest

-- Daily Co-Curricular Program: Baking, Soccer, Drama Games, Volleyball, Ultimate Frisbee, Filmmaking, Scrapbooking, Crafts and Dodgeball.
+- Daily Co-Curricular Program: Baking, Soccer, Drama, Volleyball, Ultimate Frisbee, Filmmaking, Scrapbooking, Crafts, Dodgeball, Photography and Badminton.

 - Evening Program: Capture the Flag, Amazing Race, Bonfire Night, Cultural Night, Dance Night, Movie Night, Talent Show